 An 'Olimpico' goal or Olympic goal is a goal that is scored directly from a corner kick.

-So why is it called an 'Olimpico' goal?
+Why is it called an 'Olimpico'?

 In 1924, Argentina player Cesareo Onzari scored against reigning Olympic champions Uruguay from a corner kick.
 Henceforth, the goal became known as 'Gol Olimpico' - Spanish for 'Olympic goal'.